jasonm23/onlisp-markdown/onlisp.md

 3
 ```

-How similar in form are these four functions, copy-tree, count-leaves,
+How similar in form are these four functions, `copy-tree`, `count-leaves`,
-flatten, and rfind-if.
+`flatten`, and `rfind-if`.
 Indeed, they’re all instances of an archetypal function
 for recursion on subtrees.
 As with recursion on cdrs, we need not leave this
-archetype to ﬂoat vaguely in the background—we can write a function to generate
+archetype to ﬂoat vaguely in the background, we can write a function to generate
 instances of it.

 To get at the archetype itself, let’s look at these functions and see what’s not
 pattern.
-Essentially our-copy-tree is two facts:
+Essentially `our-copy-tree` is two facts:

 1. In the base case it returns its argument.

-2. In the recursive case, it applies cons to the recursions down the left (car)
+2. In the recursive case, it applies `cons` to the recursions down the left (`car`)
-   and right (cdr) subtrees.
+   and right (`cdr`) subtrees.

 We should thus be able to express it as a call to a builder with two arguments: